xerial/snappy-java/README.md

     $ gmake

 A file `target/snappy-java-$(version).jar` is the product additionally containing the native library built for your platform.

+### Creating a new release

+GitHub action [https://github.com/xerial/snappy-java/blob/master/.github/workflows/release.yml] will publish a new relase to Maven Central (Sonatype) when a new tag vX.Y.Z is pushed.

 ## Miscellaneous Notes